 Reusable – enabling the repurposing of research outputs to maximise their research potential.

-Prior to submission, all authors should ensure that their data are either deposited in publicly available repositories (such as GenBank, TreeBASE, Dryad, the Knowledge Network for Biocomplexity or other suitable long-term and stable public repositories, see below notice on data repositories) whenever possible, or have included in the main text for open peer review.
+Prior to submission, all authors should ensure that their data are either deposited in publicly available repositories (for example, such as GenBank, TreeBASE, Dryad, the Knowledge Network for Biocomplexity or other general subject suitable long-term and stable public repositories such as Figshare) whenever possible, or have included in the main text for open peer review if appropriate.

 Data availability statement in your article